WheteThunger/SpawnModularCar/README.md

 When a modular car is spawned, it will be at full health.
 Additionally, depending on your granted permissions and personal settings:
 - It may be fueled (amount is configurable).
-- It may automatically have a code lock.
+- It may automatically have a code lock, via the Vehicle Deployed Locks plugin.
-- It may automatically have a key lock, with a matching key added to your inventory.
+- It may automatically have a key lock, via the Vehicle Deployed Locks plugin.
 - All tanker modules may be automatically filled with fresh water (amount is configurable).
 - All engine modules may be automatically filled with your highest allowed quality of engine parts.